LATC/EU-data-cloud/institutions/Eurostat/parser/README.md

 Type `-h` for help.

 ## Catalog
-Generates the Catalog and Inventory void files which will be used to populate the triple store.
+Generates the void files which will be used to populate the triple store described in [Step 5 and Step6](https://github.com/LATC/EU-data-cloud/blob/master/institutions/Eurostat/design/workflow.md).

 How to Run : `Catalog.bat -o c:/test/`